 David’s instrumental music has been described as “short and sassy on one hand and smart and boldfaced on the other” (Becky Ball, Oak Ridger).
-His choral repertoire is respected for its “uncanny sense of the marriage of text and music” (Dr. Angela Batey, University of Tennessee), with “rollicking, Celtic-tinged melodies” (Lawrence Budmen, South Florida Classical Review).
+Their choral repertoire is respected for its “uncanny sense of the marriage of text and music” (Dr. Angela Batey, University of Tennessee), with “rollicking, Celtic-tinged melodies” (Lawrence Budmen, South Florida Classical Review).

 Specializing in sacred choral music and instrumental chamber music, David’s influences are very diverse—citing Appalachian bluegrass, Renaissance church music, hard rock, Irish folk dances, and EDM.
-His compositional philosophy stems from the belief that any writing technique is worth using, and that the strongest music often merges progressive and innovative practices with long-standing traditions, creating a synthesis that at once challenges the audience and gives them a sense of familiarity.
+Their compositional philosophy stems from the belief that any writing technique is worth using, and that the strongest music often merges progressive and innovative practices with long-standing traditions, creating a synthesis that at once challenges the audience and gives them a sense of familiarity.

 Deus Ex Machina